danjam/labops/roles/docker_compose_deploy/README.md

 ## Requirements

+This role has the following dependencies:
-- Docker installed on the target host
+- Docker Engine must be installed on the target host
-- Docker Compose V2 installed on the target host
+- Docker Compose V2 must be installed on the target host (using the `docker compose` plugin format)
 - Ansible 2.10 or higher
 - community.docker collection installed

+> **Note:** This role will check if Docker and Docker Compose are properly installed and available on the target host.
+If either dependency is missing, the role will fail with an appropriate error message. **The role does not install Docker or Docker Compose for you** - you should ensure these are installed beforehand or use a dedicated role for installing Docker before including this role.

 ## Role Variables